f-izzat/Minor-Research/README.md

 # Minor-Research
-Results and Code written for the Minor research course during my Masters Degree.
+Code written for the Minor research course during my Masters Degree with snippets of results produced provided.

 This includes experiments on